Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Applications

+Between September 2011 and February 2013, three universities in Canada (Windsor, Guelph and Calgary) conducted the Sexual Assault Resistance Education (SARE) Trial.
+The SARE trial investigates whether the enhanced Assess, Acknowledge and Act (AAA) program, which consist of numerous activities (e.g., lectures, discussions and practices), can help prevent sexual assaults.
+451 first-year female students from the above universities where randomly assigned to the treatment group ($Z = 1$) with access to AAA, and 442 were randomly assigned to the control group ($Z = 0$) with brochures containing general information on sexual assault.
+The primary outcome $Y$ is ordinal with six categories, from ``complete rape'' with $Y=0$ to ``no reporting of any non-consensual sexual contact'' with $Y=5.$

+We summarize the data and results in Table \ref{table:sare}.
+Because both the treatment and control groups receives useful information on sexual assault prevention, negatively associated potential outcomes seem unlikely.
+Therefore, we again focus on independent and positively correlated potential outcomes.
+The confidence intervals for $(\tau_I, \tau_U)$ and $(\eta_I, \eta_U)$ are (0.758, 1.000) and (0.554, 0.999), suggesting that AAA is indeed beneficial, because both lower confidence limits are greater than 0.5.
+Our findings corroborate the recommendations by \cite{Senn:2015}.

-\subsection{A Job Training Program with Noncompliance}
+\subsection{A job training program with noncompliance}

 In the mid-1990s, Mathematica Policy Research conducted an experiment that randomly enrolled eligible applicants into the Job Corps program \citep{Schochet:2003, Lee:2009}.
 We re-analyzed the dataset from 1995 with 13499 units.
-For detailed descriptions of the dataset, see \cite{Zhang:2009} and \cite{Frumento:2012}.
-In our analysis, $Z = 1$ if an applicant was enrolled in the program, and $Z=0$ otherwise; $D=1$ if an applicant actually participated in the program, and $D=0$ otherwise.
-The strong monotonicity assumption holds by design.
+For more detailed descriptions of the dataset, see \cite{Zhang:2009} and \cite{Frumento:2012}.
+In the following analysis, $Z = 1$ if an applicant was enrolled in the program, and $Z=0$ otherwise; $D=1$ if an applicant actually participated in the program, and $D=0$ otherwise.
+The strong monotonicity assumption with $D_i(0) = 0$ for all $i$ holds by design.
 Using the hourly wage after 52 weeks of enrollment, we create a three-level ordinal outcome $Y$ as follows: $Y=0$ for zero wage because of unemployment, $Y=1$ for low wage (no more than 4.25 U.S dollars, 150 \% of the minimal wage at the time the data was collected), and $Y=2$ for high wage (more than 4.25 U.S dollars).
-The covariates include gender, age, education, marital status, etc.
+In the following analysis we take into account covariates such as gender, age, education, and marital status.